 Tip – Queues for the trolley can get very busy during school holidays and festive periods so get there early in the day.

 If you are on a budget a free walking tour is also an option to find out more about the city.

 I must admit I prefer the paid ones as I find it less rushed with a smaller group size (and technically they aren’t totally ‘free’ as a tip is generally expected) but I have chosen this option when the budget has been limited.

 More tips to make the most of your visit to London

-There are lots of free sights in London which is wonderful for those of us with a budget in mind when we visit.
 But there is more!
-Click here for more budget-saving tips which will provide even more ways for you to save money when you visit London.
+Click here for more budget-saving tips that will provide even more ways to save money when you visit London.

 Find lots of more inspiration for your trip to London in my London Travel Guide which has lots of tips, itineraries and more to help you plan your perfect itinerary.